Motorcycle Bluetooth headsets have been around a while and are an essential part of the touring/adventure experience.

 Either way, a mile is pretty good, and this device has been thoroughly field-tested by touring bikers worldwide.

-The Sena 10s allows up to four riders cto connect over bluetooth.
+The Sena 10s allows up to four riders to connect over Bluetooth.

 Battery time and Charging